-All of Cottage Grove's drinking water is treated before it is distributed to the consumer.
+All of Cottage Grove's drinking water is properly and professionally treated before it is distributed to the consumer.
 The City's water treatment plant operators are state certified and complete required educational courses to maintain certification annually and to assure technical competence in the most recent advances in water treatment.

 The City of Cottage Grove recognizes the importance of identifying contaminants in the water.
-With the aid of online process analyzers, the operators continuously monitor the water treatment process 24 hours a day, seven days a week, 365 days a year.
+With the aid of online process analyzers, the operators continuously monitor both locally and remotely the water treatment process 24 hours a day, seven days a week, 365 days a year.